 Loss of appetite

 This treatment can affect your appetite.
 If you have a poor appetite, try to eat little amounts as often as possible.
-Keep snacks, such as nuts, grated cheese or dried fruit, handy to eat whenever you can.

 It is important to try to eat well during your treatment.
 If you are having problems ask your nurse for advice and you can also ask to see a dietitian.
 You can add extra energy and protein to your diet with everyday foods or by using food supplements.

 Crizotinib can affect how well your liver works.
 This can happen in the first few months of starting treatment.

 You will have blood tests before you start crizotinib and regularly while you are taking it, especially during the first 3 months of treatment.
 This is to check your liver is working properly.
 If blood tests show any changes, your doctor might stop your treatment until your blood test results return to normal.
 You may start the treatment again at a lower dose.
 If you drink alcohol, your doctor may suggest that you avoid alcohol or reduce the amount you drink.

 Changes to your heartbeat and dizziness